Talia-12/nix-nu-plugins/README.md

-A simple patch for nu_plugin_regex to work in nix.
+A collection of nu plugins, packaged for nix.